ldr/netlink/README.md

 netlink:i().
 ```

-Which should return something comparable to
+Which should print something comparable to

 ```sh
 link {